This post was updated: April 20, 2019

 Slubbing can give the handwoven fabric great character.
 I have many times chosen a heavily slubbed bolt over another because I preferred the character of the slubbing.
 And remember, dupioni Thai silk is deliberately slubbed which gives it its famous texture.

-The Edges: Handwoven fabrics have rough, uneven edges of the bolt.
+The Edges (The Selvedge): Handwoven fabrics have rough, uneven edges. (the textile term for a fabric’s edge is the selvedge.)
 Mechanical looms produce fabric edges that are smooth and clean.
 Always look to the edges of the fabric and make sure they’re rough and uneven.
 Also, near the edges of handwoven fabrics is an area that it’s often the easiest to see slubbing.

 A few words about the width of a bolt of Thai silk: Almost all Thai Silk will come in a bolt that was woven approximately 34-40 inches in diameter.
 It very rarely will exceed that dimension because very few wooden looms can weave greater width.
 Of course if you’re buying scarves or shawls, the weaver obviously used a much narrower fabric format.